Tampa Abuse of Elderly or Disabled Adults Attorney

 The penalty for being found guilty of aggravated abuse of an elderly or disabled person is a felony of the first degree in Florida.
 Being convicted of a first felony is punishable by up to thirty years in prison, thirty years probation and/or a fine of up to $10,000.00 or a combination of these penalties.
 The punishment will factor in previous criminal history, the victim’s condition and the circumstances surrounding the crime.

-Contact All Family Law Group to learn more about how our Tampa aggravated abuse lawyers can help you.
+Contact All Family Law Group, P.A. to learn more about how our Tampa aggravated abuse lawyers can help you.
 Call us now at 813-672-1900 or after hours at (813) 551-3903 or in the alternative contact us online to schedule an initial consultation with an experienced, knowledgeable Tampa aggravated abuse attorney.

 Why Innocent People Can Get Charged with Aggravated Abuse of Elderly or Disabled Adults